Japan urges "quiet" year-end, but to keep up tourism campaign

 New coronavirus infections in Japan reached 2,848 cases on Thursday, the most in a single day since the pandemic began.

-Media reports said that Prime Minister Yoshihide Suga’s administration was mulling a pause in the “Go To Travel” campaign for around two months at year-end and into the New Year as public opinion has shifted to supporting a halt.
+Japanese Prime Minister Yoshihide Suga said in an online town hall that while the contagion situation is tense, he was not considering an immediate halt to his signature domestic travel campaign.Local media reports had said the administration was mulling a pause in the campaign for around two months at the year-end and into the New Year as public opinion had shifted to supporting a halt.

 Suga’s government has so far defended the subsidies as necessary to keep hotels and airlines in business and revive an economy hurt by a pandemic that has kept people at home.

+At a separate briefing, Shigeru Omi, chairman of the government’s coronavirus research panel, outlined scenarios that would call for stronger measures, but that those decisions would ultimately have to be made by central and local governments.

-His administration, which this week announced a fresh $708 billion economic stimulus package, said on Friday it will also use 385.6 billion yen ($3.7 billion) of emergency budget reserves to fund a shortfall in the travel campaign, which is set to run until the end of June.
+Suga’s administration, which this week announced a fresh $708 billion economic stimulus package, said on Friday it would also use 385.6 billion yen ($3.7 billion) of emergency budget reserves to fund a shortfall in the travel campaign, which is set to run until the end of June.

 A report this week from researchers at the University of Tokyo and University of California, Los Angeles (UCLA) found a higher incidence of COVID-19 symptoms among people participating in the travel campaign compared with the general public.